 The Global Autism Project partnered with UPlus in January 2019.
 Since then, we have sent three SkillCorps® volunteer teams to provide sustainable clinical training to their teachers.
 We have also created an authorized curriculum to administer the six courses required by the Behavior Analysis Certification Board.

 Earlier this year, we learned of the impact the coronavirus was having on our partners in China.
 We immediately scheduled video calls and closely worked together to create solutions for their students in quarantine.

-Now, 3 months after they were forced to close their centers, Michael shares the current situation in his region, as well as his determination to not lay off any of his staff amidst the crisis.
+Now, three months after they were forced to close their centers, Michael shares the current situation in his region, as well as his determination to not lay off any of his staff amidst the crisis.
 By offering online parent training, the staff at UPlus have motivated parents to transition to home programming.
 They even created an app for parents to track their children’s progress.